FAQs

 How do I book a reservation and why do I have to “interview” in order to become a guest at your ranch?

-This is so that YOU and us have the best possible experience possible.
-Our ranch is set apart from many in our strong emphasis to Buck Brannaman horsemanship in every aspect of riding—be in in the arena, on the trail, with cattle, etc. We are looking for riders who are dedicated to a learning mindset, who have the tenacity to work their minds as much as their bodies.
-And physical fitness is indeed something to consider when coming out here—we put a lot of hours in the saddle and the way we ride (i.e., advanced horsemanship maneuvers, covering rugged terrain, W/T/C) requires that a person have enough stamina to hang in there over 7 full riding days.
+This is so that YOU have the best possible experience possible.
+Our ranch is set apart from many in our strong emphasis to Buck Brannaman horsemanship in every aspect of riding, be in in the arena, on the trail, with cattle, etc. We are looking for riders who are dedicated to a learning mindset, who have the tenacity to work their minds as much as their bodies.
+And physical fitness is indeed something to consider when coming out here, we put a lot of hours in the saddle and the way we ride (i.e., advanced horsemanship maneuvers, covering rugged terrain, W/T/C) requires that a person have enough stamina to hang in there over 5 full riding days.
 Many of our guests walk a mile to and from the arena each morning and sometimes they do 4 miles a day because they go back and forth at lunchtime too!
 (We do have a shuttle option as well, if you prefer to save your energy for riding!).

 The pre-booking interview process is simple.
-Just give us a call (Sami or Des can help you), and we will get a feel for what you are looking for, let you know what we offer, and we’ll see if it is a good fit for both of us.
+Just give us a call, and we will get a feel for what you are looking for, let you know what we offer, and we’ll see if it is a good fit for both of us.
 We definitely want you to be satisfied with your experience here, so this will give you an inside look at what you can expect from a ranch visit.

 Unfortunately, this is not an option.
 We’ll try to make sure you get everything you need with the time you have with us though!

-Family style.
-Hearty, healthy ranch cooking, and we accommodate special diets too!
+We offer hearty, healthy, ranch cooking, and we can accommodate most special diets/allergies too!
+There is always something for everyone, including a huge salad bar, variety of healthy snacks & drinks.
 You will not go hungry with Chef Holly at the helm!

 Not an issue.
 Beginners have less bad habits to break and that can be an advantage!

-We do suggest that folks come out here with a little bit of time in the saddle, and we strongly suggest that folks watch Buck’s In the Snaffle Bit -the Journey to the Bridle Horse DVD to get acquainted with the movements and the lingo.
+We do require that folks come out here with a little bit of time in the saddle, and we strongly suggest that everyone watches Buck’s In the Snaffle Bit DVD to get acquainted with the movements and the lingo.
 That will help you get ahead of the game.
-7 days of riding, at 6 hours a day or longer can be a lot of time for a beginner rider, so it’s best to know that this is something you really want to do!
+5 days of riding, at 5+ hours a day can be a lot of time for a beginner rider, so it’s best to know that this is something you really want to do!

 We have several student teachers who are LOVED amongst our guests who will spend more one-on-one time with you in the classes to make sure you feel comfortable and right in time with the rest of the class.